LeMagicKonch/BlueTeamOps/Adversary Emulation/adversary_emulation_test.md

 # whoami is commonly used to check current user context
 whoami

-# Can also use this command in command prompt since whoami might trigger alerts
+# Can also use this command since whoami might trigger alerts
-set u
+cmd.exe /c "set u"
 ```

 # **Domain Enumeration**